Permissions Required for AWS Accounts

 s3:List*

-Read SecurityAudit Policy For Cloud Security misconfiguration information.
+Read SecurityAudit Policy CAA For Cloud Security misconfiguration information.

 For AWS Simple Email Service: Permission to read metadata and receipt rules for the receipt rule set that is currently active.